shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

 Switching to development environment will also install composer dev dependencies.

 ### For monorepo developers

-#### backend-api-install

-Install backend API to the project from monorepo point of view.

-A tool that should be part of all `build-*` targets because it allows to run all checks with installed backend API.

-When the backend API is installed in monorepo, installed files should never be committed and always reverted by `backend-api-uninstall`.

-#### backend-api-uninstall

-Uninstall backend API from the project.

-Reverts changes done by `backend-api-install` because we don't commit the backend API integration.
-If the install script was successful, the uninstall will be successful as well.

 #### frontend-api-generate-apiary-blueprint

 Generate apiary blueprint for frontend API based on its pieces.